matrix-io/matrix-documentation/docs/API/crosstalk.md

 CrossTalk is how MatrixOS applications communicate between different devices.
 Applications can exchange information with other applications, or with other instances of the same application.
 Cool, right?

+All messages get sent to all devices, so if you have the same app running on different devices, this is how to communicate between instances of the app.

 ## Global Emitters & Listeners
 ```
 // Send a payload to all listeners